 Paul Neustadt, MSS, LICSW is an IFS Co-Lead Trainer and an AAMFT Approved Supervisor.
 He has a private practice in Arlington, MA where he specializes in couples therapy, parent coaching, and IFS consultation.
 For 17 years he was the director of a community counseling and prevention program for children, adolescents, and their families, and before that he worked in a college counseling center and a community mental health center.
 He taught couples and family therapy at a family therapy institute and in two graduate programs.
 As a trainer Paul creates a safe and accepting atmosphere, attending thoughtfully to group process and making sure all parts are welcome.
 He teaches the Model with a clear, down to earth and open-hearted manner.

-Ann L. Sinko, LMFT has 20 years of clinical experience and is licensed marriage and family therapist in Connecticut.
-She is in private practice and has been teaching as a adjunct Professor in the Marriage and family therapy program at Central CT State University for 10 years.
+Ann L. Sinko, LMFT has over 30 years of clinical experience and is licensed marriage and family therapist in Connecticut.
+She is in private practice and has been teaching as a adjunct Professor in the Marriage and family therapy program at Central CT State University for 26 years.
 She has integrated IFS theory and technique in all facets of her creative work with families, couples, individuals and groups.
 She establishes a safe environment in which clients experience unconditional acceptance.
-She has a background in gestalt therapy and psychodrama and uses sandtray therapy in her work.
+She has a background in gestalt therapy and uses sandtray therapy and in her work.
 Ann is passionate about teaching and believes that theory is best integrated though experiential learning.
 She brings has a down to earth, concrete style along with a sense of humor to her teaching.
 Ann is a seasoned world traveler, loves the outdoors and is a avid gardener

 Nancy Sowell is an Internal Family Systems lead trainer and consultant in private practice on Cape Cod and in Newton, Massachusetts.
 She is a teaching associate at Harvard Medical School in the Department of Psychiatry at the Cambridge Health Alliance, where she has been a clinical supervisor for many years.
 Nancy has been a psychotherapist since 1992, working with individuals, couples, and groups.
 She has pursued training from many therapeutic schools of thought and in various therapeutic techniques, such as hypnosis, biofeedback, EMDR (Eye-Movement Desensitization and Reprocessing) and meditation.
 She integrates mindful awareness of the body, emotions, thoughts, and deeply held beliefs, as they influence our mood, behavior, health, and relationships.
 Specializing in behavioral medicine and IFS-based treatment for pain and illness, Nancy co-created an IFS treatment program for rheumatoid arthritis patients in a pioneering research study at Brigham and Womens Hospital in Boston.
 She knows both personally and professionally the power of Self compassion in healing and restoring health.